CreatorDev/creator-wifire-app/doc/ProgramICD3.md

 The staggered positioning of the holes in the WiFire's ICSP interface allows the 6-way header an interference fit, so there should be no need to solder it into position unless a permanent connection is desired.

-<span style="color:red">IMPORTANT: Pin-1 of the ICSP interface is marked with a ‘1’ character.
-Ensure that the Pin-1 of the programmer connector is aligned with the Pin-1 on the WiFire ICSP.</span>
+**IMPORTANT.** *Pin-1 of the ICSP interface is marked with a ‘1’ character.
+Ensure that the Pin-1 of the programmer connector is aligned with the Pin-1 on the WiFire ICSP*.

 ![](p2.png)